goodeggs/bites/src/documents/authors/erik_pukinskis.html.md

 layout: author
 ---

-Erik is from the Connecticut woods.
-He likes chickens, bikes, feminism, and making tools.
-He has been coding for Good Eggs since April 2014.
+I live in Oakland, but grew up in the woods in Connecticut.
+California wins at food, and I love the wild thinking here, but I miss the snow and the trees from back home.
+I like chickens, bikes, feminism, decadent vegan food, and toolmaking.
+I've been coding for Good Eggs since April 2014.